apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 Default Operator.
 This operator is responsible for filling missing values in the metrics timeline.
 Must have 2 arguments

-1. First one must be a numeric constant representing the number to fill the missing values with
+1. First argument is a numeric constant representing the number to fill the missing values with
 2. Second one must be one of the operators, that return the metrics timeline

 Returns a univariate or multivariate time series, based on what the second operator is.

-***
+---

 ##### SUM